yrdsb-peths/final-greenfoot-project-glorianaz/README.md

 **Motivation

-Score: Trying to get the highest score possible
+Engaging story: Play the game to save fruitopia so you can get as many watermelons as possible!

 Very addicting to play to try to combine the fruits together as well as since the blueberries and strawberries randomize when dropped.

-**Features
-Makes a sound every time the user gets a watermelon.

-Score: Score goes up every time the user gets a watermelon

 **Array
 This is used on the Title screen for the watermelon that is dancing.
 This is in the Watermelon subclass under Actor.

+**Features
+Makes a sound every time the user gets a watermelon.

+Score: Score goes up every time the user gets a watermelon and they are trying to get the highest score possible.